sogeuni/contents/abs/beyond-the-basic/internal-variables.md

 Flags passed to script (using [[internal-commands-and-builtins#^SETREF|set]]).
 See [[internal-commands-and-builtins#^EX34|Example 15-16]].

 > [!caution] This was originally a _ksh_ construct adopted into Bash, and unfortunately it does not seem to work reliably in Bash scripts.
-One possible use for it is to have a script [[intandnonint#^IITEST|self-test whether it is interactive]].
+One possible use for it is to have a script [[interactive-and-non-interactive-shell-and-scripts#^IITEST|self-test whether it is interactive]].

 $!